shreeyasharma1804/notes/Programming/Python.md

 print(t2-t1) # 5 seconds
 ```

+- Any await-able object(coroutine, task, future) is compatible to be run inside asyncio.gather

 ### Task Groups

 - Schedule tasks using task groups
-- The tasks are automatiaclly awaited
+- The tasks are automatically awaited
 - If one task fails, the other tasks also fail.
 Use task groups when this feature is a requirement

 ```python